salamshakur/NazzyBot/README.md

 * !role (@member)       - Tag a member using role to see what permissions they have!

 * !stats                - A command only the author can use!
-View all the servers I belong too, as well as, their information!
+View all the servers Nazzy belongs too!

 ******************************************************************************